RealTimeLogic/Xedge32/doc/source/AccessPointMode.rst

    - If your computer supports mDNS, reconnect with the ESP32 by navigating to ``http://xedge32.local/`` or simply refresh the browser window.
    - If your computer does not support mDNS, find the ESP32's new IP address assigned by your router.
 This is typically found on the router's DHCP client list page, where the ESP32 should appear as ``xedge``.

+   **Note:** Upon switching from Access Point Mode to Station Mode, and if you are accessing the Xedge IDE via http://xedge32.local/.
+If your computer and the ESP32 are on the same network, when the ESP32 switches to AP Mode, the IDE will automatically reconnect to the ESP32.
+Initially, a 'disconnect' error will appear in the Xedge IDE console, followed by several 'reconnect' errors.
+After a short duration, a "connected" message will confirm successful reconnection.

 Station Mode Considerations
 ------------------------------------